Fitbit Versa 4

 LTE connectivity: 1.0, based on 1 review

-LTE connectivity is not available, and the watch depends on a nearby phone rather than cellular service.
+LTE or cellular connectivity is not available, so connected features depend on a nearby phone.

 FAQ